Is the Trevi Fountain neighborhood a good place to stay?

 Each fountain has a little water basin and a god/goddess with symbols that show us what (we think) they represent.

-One of Gian Lorenzo Bernini’s most famous and, in my opinion, most beautiful fountains in Rome, is the Tritone in the middle of Piazza Barberini.
+One of Gian Lorenzo Bernini’s most famous and, in my opinion, most beautiful fountains in Rome, is the Tritone in the middle of Piazza Barberini, made in 1644.

-Only one ancient Roman aqueduct kept functioning, the Aqua Vergine which feeds the Trevi Fountain.
+Only one ancient Roman aqueduct kept functioning after the fall of the Roman Empire, the Aqua Vergine which feeds the Trevi Fountain.
 The Romans therefore had to use a small fountain in this area.

-The Moses Fountain was created to mark the terminus of this restored aqueduct by Pope Sixtus V and was designed by the pope’s favorite architect/engineer, Domenico Fontana.
+The Moses Fountain was created to mark the end of this restored aqueduct by Pope Sixtus V.

 The Galleria Sciarra was once built as a private courtyard, today it houses offices and a few shops.